Customers are required to follow COVID restrictions. Our building hours are 8:00 am - 4:30 pm.

 Homestead classification is allowed upon farms of at least 40 acres where the owner does not live on the farm, but within four townships from the farm.
 The owner must actively farm the land, be a Minnesota resident, and may not be claiming another agricultural homestead in Minnesota.
 Persons engaged in "actively farming" must participate in: making day to day farming decisions, labor, administration/management, financial risk, and profit and loss.
 An applicant is not required to own the residence where they live.

-A new provision allows a Homestead classification for an owner that does not live on the farm, is living within four townships from the farm, and is renting the land to their son, daughter, or grandchild who is actively farming the land.
+A provision allows a homestead classification for an owner that does not live on the farm, but is living within four townships from the farm, and is renting the land to their son, daughter, or grandchild who is actively farming the land.